-1938 – 1945, was not the first such occurrence in the history of Austria.
+It is a little known fact that the expulsion and murder of the Jews in 1938 – 1945, was not the first such occurrence in the history of Austria.

-As of 1600, Jews were allowed to take up residence again in Vienna, in the area corresponding to today’s 2nd district (Bezirk) of the City.
-By 1660, there lived in the area 1300 Jewish men, women and children.
-Nonetheless, anti-Jewish acts of violence started happening again.
+In 1600, Jews were again allowed to take up residence in Vienna, in the area corresponding to today’s 2nd District (Bezirk) of the City.
+By 1660, about 1300 Jewish men, women and children lived there.
+Nonetheless, anti-Jewish acts of violence began again.
 On February 28th 1670, Emperor Leopold I decreed that all Jews must leave Austria.
-The great Synagogue was transformed and renamed as the Leopold Church.
+The great Synagogue was transformed and renamed as the Leopoldskirche (Leopold Church).

 Recounting these events provides a tragic insight into the prehistory of the Shoah in Austria, which raged there from 1938 to 1945 and in which 65.000 Jewish children, women and men were murdered.